odoo/documentation/accounting/bank/feeds/ofx.rst

    :align: center

-Every time you get a statement related to a new customer / supplier, Odoo will ask you to select the right contact to reconcile the transaction.
-Odoo learns from that operation and will automatically complete the next payments you get or do to these contacts.
+Every time you get a statement related to a new customer / supplier, Twenty20 will ask you to select the right contact to reconcile the transaction.
+Twenty20 learns from that operation and will automatically complete the next payments you get or do to these contacts.
 This will speed up a lot the reconciliation process.